Complete Guide to Warehouse Management Systems (WMS)

 Manage Inventory as a Whole

 Operators can access the location, status, and quantity of materials stored in the warehouses at any given moment.
-In addition, all picking and replenishment operations, along with their histories, are easily accessible with just a few simple steps.
+All picking and replenishment operations, along with their histories, are also easily accessible with just a few simple steps.

 In addition, the WMS can generate precise and organized reports based on individual references or entire groups of locations.